-- (a) MATTERS AFFECTING NATIONAL SECURITY.-The Secretary of Transportation shall consult with the Secretary of Defense on a matter under this chapter affecting national security.
-The Secretary of Defense shall identify and notify the Secretary of Transportation of a national security interest relevant to an activity under this chapter. - (b) MATTERS AFFECTING FOREIGN POLICY.-The Secretary of Transportation shall consult with the Secretary of State on a matter under this chapter affecting foreign policy.
-The Secretary of State shall identify and notify the Secretary of Transportation of a foreign policy interest or obligation relevant to an activity under this chapter. - (c) OTHER MATTERS.-In carrying out this chapter, the Secretary of Transportation shall consult with the head of another executive agency- - (1) to provide consistent application of licensing requirements under this chapter; - (2) to ensure fair treatment for all license applicants; and - (3) when appropriate.
+(a) MATTERS AFFECTING NATIONAL SECURITY.-The Secretary of Transportation shall consult with the Secretary of Defense on a matter under this chapter affecting national security.
+The this chapter. (b) MATTERS AFFECTING FOREIGN POLICY.-The Secretary of Transportation shall consult with the Secretary of State on a matter under this chapter affecting foreign policy.
+The Secretary of State shall identify and notify the Secretary of Transportation of a foreign policy interest or obligation relevant to an activity under this chapter.